The purpose of this place is to share a bit if context that might be useful to you as you dive into understanding, trusting and using this guide.

 DISCLAIMER

 This resource guide is independent from any institution, social group or model.
-It will mostly appeal to those approaching grief with emotional presence; no belief systems are being examined in it.
-We are non-religious, science-based, committed to accuracy.
+It will mostly appeal to those approaching grief with emotional presence, conceptual understanding and attention to language; no belief systems are being examined in it.
+While being non-religious, science-based, and committed to accuracy it is also true that it’s written by a white, female-bodied human born in 1997 in Europe and thus may be a particularly good fit for a similar target group.
+The guide has no intention of covering all griefs or speaking to everyone’s experience; it remains a product of personal exploration.

 Thus, the guide draws on expertise of human service practitioners — along with grievers, writers, artists etc. Here neuroscience coexists along with memoir-writing, and no discipline is any more crucial to understanding grief than the other.
-On a topic so existential and universal to the human condition, lived experience remains the key source of insight, expression and fuel for societal change — featuring key messages from stories of surviving and integrating grief, with its social and psychological and practical aspects.
+On a topic so existential and universal to the human condition, lived experience remains my most treasured source of insight, expression and fuel for societal change — featuring key messages from stories of surviving and integrating grief, with its social and psychological and practical aspects.

-All original texts are written by the author (Adriana Bascone).
-All content included from other sources is dutifully quoted (with quotation marks and a link in case of online-resources, with a book title and author’s name for books); I don’t own the rights to any of the sources in here, and only brief excerpts are stated.
+All original texts are written by the author (Adriana Bascone, 2024-2026).
+All content included from other sources is dutifully quoted either with quotation marks and a link in case of online-resources, or with a book title and author’s name for books.
+I don’t own the rights to any of the sources in here, and only brief excerpts are stated.
 See more under the previous question on the topic of sharing this resource.

 </aside>